-The environmental remediation activities at the Sumas pump station continued in the first quarter of 2021 and are nearing completion.
+The environmental remediation activities at the Sumas pump station continued in 2021 and are nearing completion.

-While TMC tracks all commodity releases, industry data for releases greater than 1.5 m is the threshold used for performance comparison.
-There have been no commodity releases in 2021 that met this threshold.
+While TMC tracks all commodity releases, industry data for releases greater than 1.5 m3 is the threshold used for performance comparison.
+During the third quarter of 2021, there was one release at the Edmonton Terminal that met this threshold.